Telefilm Canada Talent to Watch Program: AFCOOP Recommendation Phase Application

 Emerging – All the key members (producer, writer and director) of the project must be emerging talent i.e. they must already have produced, directed and/or written at least one short film (i.e. 30 minutes or less) but cannot have previously held the same key position on a feature length film (i.e. 75 minutes or more).
 For example, if you have previously directed a feature film you are eligible to apply as a producer or writer (and visa versa).
 Additionally, producers who have previously produced one feature film that has received funding under this Program (formerly known as the Micro-Budget Production Program) will also be considered as emerging talent.

-AFCOOP Member / Alumni – The writers and directors of all recommended projects must be either current AFCOOP members (Full, Associate or Lifetime), recent graduates of the FILM 5 program (2011 and onwards) or others who have been closely affiliated with the co-op (taken part in a training program, volunteered on a committee etc.).
+AFCOOP Member / Alumni – The director of the project must be either a current AFCOOP member (Full, Associate or Lifetime), a recent graduate of the FILM 5 program (2011 and onwards) or others who have been closely affiliated with the co-op (taken part in a training program, volunteered on a committee etc.).
 Note that producers do not need to meet the AFCOOP Member / Alumni requirements.
-Please confirm your eligibility with AFCOOP prior to submitting your application (contact Martha Cooley at firstname.lastname@example.org)
+Please confirm your eligibility with AFCOOP prior to submitting your application (contact Martha Cooley at email@example.com)

-Please complete the online application form and required materials that are listed below by April 4th, 2018 at Midnight
+Please complete the online application form and required materials that are listed below by Jan.
+28th at midnight.

 Late or incomplete applications will not be considered.